-Integrated Regional Water Management (IRWM) Program - The District received an Integrated Regional Water Management (IRWM) Implementation Round 1 Grant agreement for the Monterey Peninsula region in the amount of \$2,238,904.
-The District, as "Grantee", has many duties including: (a) administration of the agreement with California Department of Water Resources, (b) invoicing, with documentation, on behalf of the Local Project Sponsors, and (c) progress reporting.
-There are three projects - all non-District-that are being supported by this Implementation Round 1 grant: The Coe Avenue Recycled Water Pipeline in Seaside sponsored by Marina Coast Water District, the Del Monte Manor Low Impact Development Project sponsored by the City of Seaside, and the West End Stormwater Improvement Project in Sand City.
+Integrated Regional Water Management (IRWM) Program - The District continued to manage an IRWM Implementation Round 1 Grant agreement for the Monterey Peninsula region in the amount of \$2,238,904.
+The District, as "Grantee," has many duties including: (a) administration of the agreement with California Department of Water Resources; (b) invoicing, with documentation, on behalf of the Local Project Sponsors; and (c) progress reporting.
+There are three projects - all non-District-that are being supported by this Grant: (1) The Coe Avenue Recycled Water Pipeline in Seaside sponsored by Marina Coast Water District; (2) the Del Monte Manor Low Impact Development Project sponsored by the City of Seaside; and (3) the West End Stormwater Improvement Project in Sand City.